igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 {{QUIC-TRANSPORT}} allows changing Connection IDs in the middle of a QUIC connection to reduce the likelihood of a passive observer linking old and new subflows to the same device.
-Hence, a QUIC implementation would need to reset all counters when it changes a Connection ID used for outgoing packets.
+Hence, a QUIC implementation would need to reset all counters when it changes Connection ID used for outgoing packets.
 It would also need to avoid incrementing Unreported Loss counter for loss of packets sent with a different Connection ID.